 Precision Form TrainingTM targets to improve both ASP and COP by optimizing core and laryngeal stabilization and strength (trunk control).
-The result of that PFT activation results in a 'suspended-like' athlete, with dynamic joint stability for improved controlled movements.
-This is an ideal athletic state for deceleration, controlled landing after a jump, and return to bilateral stance after a single leg action, such as a kick.
-With PFT activated, there is a reduced stress on the joints, measured with myopressure plate technology.
+The result of that PFT activation results in a 'suspended-like' athlete, with dynamic joint stability for improved controlled movements, to the extent of fine motor control of fingers and toes.
+This is an ideal athletic state for a cyclist for both long distance and sprints where consistent stress on joints (depending on the power of the pedal stroke) related to hands, feet and hips or pelvis, can increase risk for numbness, usually experienced in fingers, feet and groin.
+With PFT activated, there is a reduced stress on the joints as measured with myopressure plate technology.
 It is represented as reduced pressure (measured in N/cm2) on the base of support in contact with the ground but keeping optimized dynamic joint stability via COP with ASP, allowing for potential for maximum force production at faster speeds for improved explosive power.
+For cyclists, their base of support would have to be measured through points of contact with the wheels of the bike, as it is what is in contact with the ground.
+Thus, it is possible to measure the COP of the cyclist in position on the entire bike, but also measure COP focusing on a cyclist's handlebars, pedal(s) or saddle position(s).